sirji-ai/sirji/docs/setup-steps.md

 # For given URLs, convert to markdown files.
 Generate and store embeddings.
 researcher.index(['https://example.com'])

+# For a given query, perform Google search, convert result pages to markdown.
+Generate and store embeddings.
+researcher.search_and_index('YOUR QUERY HERE')

 # Retrieve the matching context uisng embeddings and pass it along prompt for inference.
 researcher.infer('Sample question')